akka/akka/akka-docs/src/main/paradox/stream/operators/Compression/deflate.md

 coming out of the flow can be fully decompressed without waiting for additional data.
 This may come at a compression performance cost for very small chunks.

-Use the overload parameters to control the compression level and compatibility with GZip.
+Use the overload method with parameters to control the compression level and compatibility with GZip.

 ## Reactive Streams semantics